j178/leetgo/README.md

 - Read cookies from browser automatically.

- *currently only chrome is supported, if you want to support other browsers, please let us know!*
+  Currently only chrome is supported, if you want to support other browsers, please let us know!

   ```yaml
   leetcode: